lucperkins/documentation/content/docs/getting-started.md

 ## All-in-one Docker image {#docker}

-Jaeger provides an "all-in-one" Docker image, designed for quick local testing, that launches the Jaeger UI, [query](../architecture#agent), and [agent](../architecture#agent), along with an in-memory storage component.
+Jaeger provides an "all-in-one" Docker image, designed for quick local testing, that launches the Jaeger UI, {{< tip "query" >}}, and {{< tip "agent" >}}, along with an in-memory storage component.

-You can start the [`jaegertracing/all-in-one`](https://hub.docker.com/r/jaegertracing/all-in-one/) image using this single command:
+You can start the [`jaegertracing/all-in-one`](https://hub.docker.com/r/jaegertracing/all-in-one/) image using a single command:

 ```bash
 $ docker run -d -e \